emqx/cloud-docs/en_US/index.md

               'subMenus':
                 [
                   {
-                    'name': 'Which platforms does EMQX Cloud support?', 'link': './faq/normal_a.html#which-platforms-does-emqx-cloud-support',
+                    'name': 'Which platforms does EMQX Platform support?', 'link': './faq/normal_a.html#which-platforms-does-emqx-cloud-support',
                   },
                   {